Amphibia (TV series): Development

 On February 23, 2018, Amphibia was greenlit by Disney Channel alongside The Owl House with an order of 20 episodes.
 The series was created and executive-produced by Matt Braly, previously a storyboard artist on Gravity Falls and later a director on both Gravity Falls and Big City Greens.
 According to his Twitter account, he had been working on the series for almost two years before being greenlit, though he began to conceive the project while work on Gravity Falls began to conclude.
 Matt had been developing the series with prototype designs of the protagonists in early 2015.
+At the time, it was to be called Amphibiland, and was initially planned to take place in the middle of the forest rather than in a town.
+Also, the character Sprig was planned to be different, namely being anxious, and later mischievous.

 On May 15, 2019, Disney Channel renewed Amphibia for a second season of 20 episodes ahead of its premiere.

 On June 23, 2020, the show was renewed for a third season of 18 episodes ahead of its second-season premiere.
 In a Reddit AMA, Braly referred to Amphibia as a "three-act story" with season two as the "2nd act".
 He further clarified in the AMA that he had "structured the story for 3 [seasons] currently", implying that the third season would serve as the final season of the show.
 Later on March 16, 2022, storyboard artist Alex Swanson confirmed on Twitter that season 3 was set to be the show's last.